zzalscv2/FFEA/docs/2-UserManual/6-InputFileReference.md

       Set factor to compress (or expand) blob by.
 Multiplies all node postions in this blob by this value in all x,y,z during initialisation without changing equilibrium form of blob.
 Required if calc_compress set to 1.

+   * Block `<blob>` expects at least a valid conformation.
+In the case of multiple conformations for the blob, they have to be defined using multiple `<conformation>` blocks.
+In the case of a single conformation, the user can choose to use a single `<conformation>` subblock, or to directly include the relevant values in the `<blob>` block.

 ### Conformation Block {#conformationBlock} ###

   The conformation block starts with the line ` <conformation> ` and ends with the line ` </conformation> `.